keep this website free for you. TaxTips.ca does

 The tax credits in this table have been calculated using the indexation

-confirmed, and most of the tax credit amounts
+most tax credit amounts

 have been confirmed to Canada Revenue Agency information.